Fudgy Oreo Brownies

 • Transfer the brownie batter into the lined pan and top with extra Oreos.
 Bake for 25-30 minutes, or until a toothpick comes out 'just' clean.

-• Remove from the oven and let cool completely, before slicing.
+• Remove from the oven and let cool completely before slicing.

 Notes

 TO STORE: Brownies can be stored in an airtight container at room temperature for up to 5 days.
-If you’d like them to keep longer, store in the refrigerator.
+If you’d like them to keep longer, store them in the refrigerator.

 TO FREEZE: Place leftover brownies in a ziplock bag and store in the freezer for up to 6 months.